severalnines/docs/intro.rst

 Introduction
 ============

-This documentation covers ClusterControl version 1.7.5 which was released on December 18\ :sup:`th`\ , 2019.
+This documentation covers ClusterControl version 1.7.6 which was released on April 10\ :sup:`th`\ , 2020.
 This release contains key new features along with performance improvements and bug fixes.
 Release change log is available at :ref:`Changelog`.

 What is ClusterControl?
 -----------------------